 Show - 7:00pm

-The MCCS is a 501(c)(3) nonprofit organization whose mission is to project 16mm and 35mm film prints in theatrical settings
+The Motor City Cinema Society is a 501(c)(3) nonprofit organization whose mission is to preserve, curate and exhibit movies exclusively on film

 Sign up to hear from us about upcoming shows, sales, and events.